microsoft/FluidExamples/teams-fluid-hello-world/README.md

 export const diceValueKey = "dice-value-key";
 ```

-We are also going to store the query parameter key as a constant for easy retrieval and parsing
+We are also going to store the query parameter key as a constant for easy retrieval and parsing.

 ```ts
 // Util.ts